 Exposing Deceptive Defense Doctors

-Even if you can make it past the injury causation issue in terms of the forces involved in a minor impact case, then you face additional causation arguments made by the insurance defense doctors.
+Perhaps the greatest challenge in a motor vehicle case is dealing with alternative causation arguments made by the insurance defense doctors.
 Author Dorothy Clay Sims is known amongst the national plaintiff bar as the go-to lawyer for dismantling defense doctors’ unsubstantiated opinions.
 Her book deals with the common insurance defenses, including: that all of the client’s spinal pain is due to pre-existing degeneration; that your client is exaggerating or malingering; that the crash isn’t the cause of the injury; that pre-existing psychological conditions are the cause of the symptoms; and more.
 The book will enable you to reveal dishonesty, bias, over-reaching, and incompetence by defense doctors in multiple specialties.View Details